-My work is in aesthetics and ethics; much of it tackles values and what philosophers call ‘normativity’ in art and art appreciation.
+I work in aesthetics and ethics mostly tackling values and what philosophers call ‘normativity’ in art and art appreciation.
 For instance, when exactly do the invitations an artwork makes to its audience make the work unethical?
 How do these ethical flaws affect the work’s aesthetic value, if at all?
 What kind of relation has to hold between different kinds of artistic values, such as ethical and aesthetic values, to make that relation metaphysically interesting?
 Some of this work relates to other areas, such as feminist philosophy, the philosophy of race, and metaphysics.

 Recent and Upcoming Talks